jarthorn/lego-incident-response/many-teams-part-scramble.md

 This is a simple exercise for a large group.
-You will end up with groups of ~8 people per group.
+You will end up with groups of about 8 people per group.
 Membership will be scrambled which helps participant get to know more team members they don't usually work with.

 Steps: